Complementing its touring programme, Adverse Camber runs projects connecting people with storytelling in creative and involving ways.

 Storytelling in care homes across Derbyshire

-In partnership with Derbyshire County Council’s The Virtual School, Adverse Camber is running a project exploring stories with young people and staff at six care homes in Derbyshire.
-Storyteller Christine McMahon has been visiting the homes to tell and listen to stories with young people and staff since April 2015.
+In partnership with Derbyshire County Council’s The Virtual School, Adverse Camber is running a project exploring stories with young people and staff at care homes across Derbyshire.
+Storyteller Christine McMahon started visiting homes to tell and listen to stories with young people and staff in April 2015.

-In January 2018, the Story Roots project received significant funding from Arts Council England and the National Lottery and for this period has become, ‘Stars and Stories’.
-This exciting project designed by four Derbyshire care leavers allows young people, their carers, support staff and foster families across Derbyshire to take part in 12 months of stargazing and storytelling.
+In January 2018, Derbyshire Virtual School received significant funding from Arts Council England and the National Lottery for a creative project off shoot from Story Roots called, ‘Stars and Stories’.
+This exciting project was designed by four Derbyshire care leavers and enables young people, carers, support staff and foster families across Derbyshire to enjoy stargazing and storytelling over a 12 month period of creative activity, culminating in a special event at Wirksworth Festival 2018.